HermanL02/WarwickUniversity-Notes/202309/Lab 4.md

 The other parts are similar to the previous question.
 ### Task 2.3
 `', Password = sha1('0') WHERE Name = 'Admin';#`
-Password was reset to a new one based on the same encryption.
+Password was reset to a new one, which is the SHA-1 hash of '0'.
 # Question 3
 ## Results and Screenshots
 ### Admin'# Testing